dokupendium/cosmos-creative-cloud/README.md

-# Example marketplace for Cosmos
+# Cosmos Creative Cloud

+## Marketplace with focus on creativity, design & content creation for Cosmos

-This repo is an example of a marketplace for Cosmos.
+This repo is a marketplace for [Cosmos](https://github.com/azukaar/Cosmos-Server) mainly focusing on applications/services which are usefull for content creators, designers, or creatives in general.

+## How to contribute

+You are welcome to contribute to this repo and add your own apps/services by making a pull request.
+Just create a folder named like your own app in the servapps-folder, either containing a cosmos-compose.json, or a docker-compose.yml file.
+Also create a folder with your screenshots and add an icon.

 # How to use

-Fork this repo, and then setup the config.json file with your own data.
-This uses github actions and github pages to deploy the website.
-Make sure those are enabled in your repo.
-The two URLs in the config are URL to your Github Pages.

-You can add your own app in the folder, either using cosmos-compose.json files, or docker-compose.yml files.

-For example, this repo is `https://github.com/azukaar/cosmos-marketplace-example` but pages are under `https://azukaar.github.io/cosmos-marketplace-example`.
-In order to add this repo to Cosmos you need to add `https://azukaar.github.io/cosmos-marketplace-example/servapps.json` to the list of sources in the Cosmos settings.
+In order to add this repo to Cosmos you need to add `https://dokupendium.github.io/cosmos-creative-cloud/servapps.json` to the list of sources in your Appstore.